igorbenic/zip-recipes-free/readme.txt

 == Screenshots ==

-1. Beautiful recipes on all devices
+1. A Template Editor with Endless Possibilities
+2. WYSIWYG Editor when Creating a Recipe
+3. Simple Recipe Cards with Nutrition Labels
-2. Optimized for Google
+4. Structured Data Optimized for Google
-3. Easy to Use
+5. Overview of the most Important Recipe Data
+6. Style it to Match your Recipe Articles
+7. For more information, please visit [ziprecipes.net](https://ziprecipes.net)

 == Changelog ==

 = 7.0.0 =
 * Completely rebuilt Zip Recipes
 * PHP 7.4 ready